emqx/mqtt-jmeter/README.md

+# Release
+The version 1.0 is released at 18th, Dec, 2017.
+Now the plugin supports share MQTT connection in the same threadgroup.
+Also, this version fixed some of bugs reported in the community.

 # mqtt-jmeter
 MQTT JMeter Plugin, it's used for testing MQTT protocol.
 The plugin was used for EMQ's performance benchmark test, and here is [report link](https://github.com/emqtt/emq-xmeter-cn).
 The plugin is developed and maintained by [XMeter](https://www.xmeter.net).
 XMeter is a professional performance testing service provider.